Another lip-smacking slice of vintage Van Dammage, Matty surrenders to the charms of the cult, Albert Pyun-directed robo-schlocker.

 At the same time as Van Damme was traversing Cannon, so too was director Albert Pyun.

 Pyun had entered the Cannon fold pursuing more mainstream projects following the near career-wrecking production of his sophomore feature, Radioactive Dreams (1985), and after his third crack of the whip, Vicious Lips (1986), became, well, Vicious Lips.
 Pyun’s debut Cannon assignment was a for-hire gig as the helmer of Dangerously Close (1986): a serviceable high school thriller that led to Pyun calling ‘action!’ on pacey adventure yarn Down Twisted (1987), moderately enjoyable sci-fi comedy Alien From L.A.
 (1988), and a sequel to Alien From L.A. that was merged with footage from another film to make the awful Journey to the Center of the Earth (1988).
 Ruled a dependable set of hands, Cannon tasked Pyun with shepherding their mooted adaptation of Spider-Man, and writing and directing a sequel to their infamous 1987 fantasy, Masters of the Universe.
 The plan was to shoot both back-to-back, and costumes, sets, and props were built at a cost of around $2million.
-Alas, by this point, Cannon were on the road to ruin.
+Alas, by this point, a cash-strapped Cannon were on the road to ruin.
 And once Spider-Man and Masters of the Universe’s rights holders, comic book giant Marvel and toy giant Mattel respectively, pulled out, Spider-Man and Masters 2 went down the khazi.

 Never one to waste anything, the ever-enterprising Pyun hastily cobbled together Cyborg, tailoring the script — which he wrote under the pseudonym ‘Kitty Chalmers’ — to fit all the unused sets, props, and costumes leftover from Spider-Man and Masters 2.
 Originally conceived as a vehicle for Cannon’s go-to hero, Chuck Norris, as Cyborg headed towards cameras, Pyun was told that it was going to be the perfect showcase for a hot new talent instead…

 Looking back at the barnstorming Cyborg, it’s impossible to imagine anyone else playing the part of Gibson Rickenbacker than Jean-Claude Van Damme.
 Van Damme certainly does a better job than Norris ever could: there’s a mythic, Eastwoodian quality to Rickenbacker that the often overbearingly earnest Norris would be completely unable to capture.
 Fostered by Pyun’s intense close-ups on his mournful face, Rickenbacker oozes a spectre-ish essence; the stoic Van Damme is the embodiment of the character’s quiet fury as he walks a post apocalyptic East Coast, USA seeking the gang of violent marauders that murdered his surrogate family.
-There’s a sorrow and sadness in Rickenbacker’s eyes that Van Damme essays with authority, his internal suffering powering both his balletic martial arts in Cyborg’s stunning, biff-’em-up setpieces, and the softer, melancholic passages that bookend this impeccably staged carnage.
+There’s a sorrow and sadness in Rickenbacker’s eyes that Van Damme essays with authority, his internal suffering powering both his balletic martial arts in Cyborg’s stunning biff-’em-up setpieces, and the softer, melancholic passages that bookend this impeccably staged carnage.

 Enlightened, noble, and driven by personal anguish, Rickenbacker is a ‘slinger’.
-A mix of wandering samurai and old west shootist, a slingers are mercenaries — but as Cyborg rattles along, it’s clear that Rickenbacker isn’t so much hired as he is destined to protect what small pockets of humanity remain in a future-shock world that’s been ravaged by a deadly plague (!) and wanton barbarism (!!).
+A mix of wandering samurai and old west shootist, slingers are mercenaries — but as Cyborg rattles along, it’s clear that Rickenbacker isn’t so much hired as he is destined to protect what small pockets of humanity remain in a future-shock world that’s been ravaged by a deadly plague (!) and wanton barbarism (!!).
 Bolstered by Douglas Leonard’s gorgeously tatty production design, Cyborg radiates a tangible sense of desolation.
 As Pyun had previously proved with The Sword and The Sorcerer (1982) and Radioactive Dreams (and, of course, as the now legendary auteur would go on to prove again with his subsequent, similarly droid-centric sci-fi opuses Nemesis (1992), Knights (1993), Heatseeker (1995), and Omega Doom (1996)), he is a master at building fantastical yet real-seeming worlds on a shoestring.
 And in Cyborg, it’s a heady, atmospheric, and phenomenally immersive realm.
 A textured, detailed, and truly enveloping experience, you can feel the heat.
 You can smell the pollution piled in the streets.
 You can taste the charred stench of the perpetually burning trash fires.
 And there’s always something to see or stimulate: the colours of Philip Alan Waters’ lighting; the Anime-infused character designs, forever worthy of duplicated, daydreamed scribbles in school exercise books; the tempo-changing thrusts from epic swooning to gritty, in-yer-face savagery; the propulsive, full-throttle camerawork, which today should be referred to as quintessentially Pyun-esque (cf. further Albert A-graders Spitfire (1995), Adrenalin: Fear the Rush (1996), and Mean Guns (1997))…